RedisLabs/redislabs-docs/content/rs/installing-upgrading/uninstalling.md

 categories: ["RS"]
 aliases: /rs/administering/installing-upgrading/uninstalling/
 ---
-You can uninstall Redis Enterprise Software (RS) from a node to remove the `redislabs` directories that have the installation, configuration, and executable files.
+You can uninstall Redis Enterprise Software (RS) from a node to uninstall RS and remove the RS files.
-By default, these directories are in: `/opt`, `/etc/opt`, `/var/opt`
+By default, the files are in: `/opt/redislabs`, `/etc/opt/redislabs`, `/var/opt/redislabs`

 To uninstall RS from a node, run: